Beliavsky/Fortran-code-on-GitHub/README.md

 [DielectricKit](https://github.com/wu2meng3/DielectricKit): high-performance computing toolkit to calculate and visualize polarizability and dielectric response function within the random-phase approximation, by Meng Wu.

+[Dr. Probe command-line tools (drprobe_clt)](https://github.com/ju-bar/drprobe_clt): CELSLC is a program to calculate object transmission functions to be used as phase gratings in a multislice algorithm for electron diffraction calculations.
+MSA is a program to calculate the diffraction of beam of probing electrons through a crystal.
+MSA is a program to calculate the diffraction of beam of probing electrons through a crystal.

 [DSLEAP](https://github.com/Jonathan271828/DSLEAP): algorithms for determining lattice oscillations.
 [Reference](https://arxiv.org/abs/2101.06099): "Anharmonic lattice dynamics in large thermodynamic ensembles with machine-learning force fields: the breakdown of the phonon quasiparticle picture in CsPbBr3", by Jonathan Lahnsteiner and Menno Bokdam

 [EDIPIC-2D](https://github.com/PrincetonUniversity/EDIPIC-2D): 2D version of [EDIPIC](https://github.com/PrincetonUniversity/EDIPIC), a particle-in-cell code developed for low temperature plasma applications, by Dmytro Sydorenko et al..